openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 ### Goals

-- Define an initial set of hook points for the creation phase.
+- Define an initial set of hook points for the provisioning phase.
 - Define an initial set of hook points for the deletion phase.
 - Define an initial set and form of related lifecycle hook API.
 - Define basic expectations for a controller or process that responds to a